Piecewise omnigenous magnetohydrodynamic equilibria as fusion reactor candidates

 The theoretical development of piecewise omnigenity, on the other hand, is very recent~\cite{velasco2024pwO,velasco2025parapwO,calvo2025pwO}.
 It generalizes the concept of omnigenity by realizing that the latter can be fulfilled \textit{piecewisely} on the flux surface.
 Rather than $J$ being a flux-surface constant for a given particle velocity, as in an omnigenous field, the flux surface of a piecewise omnigenous (pwO) field can be divided into several regions, within which $J$ can take different constant values.
-This eliminates the requirement that all the $B$-contours close in a particular direction \jl{(i.e., the first of the two conditions prescribed by Cary and Shasharina~\cite{cary1997omni}}), thus not necessarily constraining the fields to a limited and discrete set of possible \textit{helicities}, as illustrated by the dashed lines in figure \ref{FIG_DIAGRAM}.
+This eliminates the requirement that all the $B$-contours close in a particular direction \jl{(i.e., the first of the two conditions prescribed by Cary and Shasharina~\cite{cary1997omni}}), thus not necessarily constraining the fields to a limited and discrete set of possible \textit{helicities}, as illustrated by the dashed lines in figure \ref{FIG_EXAMPLES2} (top).
 Additionally to tokamak-like transport of the bulk species, pwO fields can display zero bootstrap current at low collisionality for arbitrary plasma gradients~\cite{calvo2025pwO}, similarly to QI fields.
-Two examples of pwO fields are depicted in figure \ref{FIG_EXAMPLES2}.
-While figure~\ref{FIG_EXAMPLES2} (left) represents a pwO field that is relatively close to quasi-isodynamicity (deeply trapped particles encounter $B$-contours that close poloidally), figure~\ref{FIG_EXAMPLES2} (right) represents a pwO field completely away from omnigenity. \jl{Both cases display wide regions of constant $B$, but it should be noted that smoother examples exist~\cite{velasco2025parapwO}.}
+Two examples of pwO fields are depicted in figure \ref{FIG_EXAMPLES2} (bottom).
+While figure~\ref{FIG_EXAMPLES2} (bottom, left) represents a pwO field that is relatively close to quasi-isodynamicity (deeply trapped particles encounter $B$-contours that close poloidally), figure~\ref{FIG_EXAMPLES2} (bottom, right) represents a pwO field completely away from omnigenity. \jl{Both cases display wide regions of constant $B$, but it should be noted that smoother examples exist~\cite{velasco2025parapwO}.}